Center Hall Industrial Minimalism

 What once required navigating through and around rooms now becomes a clear progression—replacing friction and confusion with structure, sequence, and ease.

-after- Corner window side entry allows light to flow into the home, welcoming both the sun and guests
+After- Corner window side entry allows light to flow into the home, welcoming both the sun and guests

-the cross axis terminates in the yard on the back side of the home.
+The cross axis terminates in the yard on the back side of the home.

 Guided Intervention